anderssv/the-example/doc/tttd.md

 test whether the email was sent through the `EmailClient` instead of checking if the `sent=true` in the database.
 :smiley:

-Let me try and show you, consider two tests and their set-up with verifications:
+Let me illustrate; consider two tests and their set-up with verifications:

 Data oriented setup:
 ```kotlin